 It may take a while before your fears lessen.
 But it may help to know that many cancer survivors have learned to live with this uncertainty and are living full lives.
-Our document, Living With Uncertainty: The Fear of Cancer Recurrence, gives more detailed information on this and can be read online.
-You can also call us to have a free copy sent to you.
+Our document Living With Uncertainty: The Fear of Cancer Recurrence gives more detailed information on this and can be read online.

-For most people with pancreatic exocrine cancer (and some patients with pancreatic neuroendocrine tumors), the cancer never goes away completely.
-These people may get regular treatments with chemotherapy, radiation therapy, or other therapies to try to help keep the cancer in check.
+For most people with pancreatic exocrine cancer (and some people with pancreatic neuroendocrine tumors), the cancer never goes away completely.
+These people may get regular treatments with chemotherapy, radiation therapy, or other therapies to try to help keep the cancer under control and relieve symptoms from it.
 Learning to live with cancer that does not go away can be difficult and very stressful.
 It has its own type of uncertainty.
-Our document, When Cancer Doesn't Go Away, talks more about this (see the section called “Additional resources for pancreatic cancer”).
+Our document When Cancer Doesn’t Go Away talks more about this.

 After your cancer treatment is finished, you will probably need to still see your cancer doctor for many years.
-So, ask what kind of follow-up schedule you can expect.
+Ask what kind of follow-up schedule you can expect.

-Should your cancer come back, our document, When Your Cancer Comes Back: Cancer Recurrence can give you information on how to manage and cope with this phase of your treatment.
-Read it online or call us for a free copy.
+If cancer does recur, treatment will depend on where the cancer is, what treatments you’ve had before, and your overall health.
+Our document When Your Cancer Comes Back: Cancer Recurrence can give you information on how to manage and cope with this phase of your treatment.

 Seeing a new doctor